victordmitrievny/vgs_stripe_demo/README.md

 9. access the app's frontend and submit your payment information to it.
-10. view **server.py** terminal output to see the results of your submission
+10. view logs in VGS platform or **server.py** terminal output to see the results of your submission